adiparekh944/MadData25/README.md

-## 📖 README.md - Instructions for Running the Application
+## 📖 README.md - Instructions for Running ClaimReady

 ## 🚀 Running the Application